Here's how your plants will look on arrival. All plants are dormant with no leaves or foliage.

 Live Garden Moss Benefits In Landscaping

 Moses in a garden can provide an elegant look while producing a natural environment for your plant or flowers.
 One of the best ready-to-use mosses available on the market today is the Live Garden Moss Collection.
-Cover as many square feet as you would like with this exceptional product that makes trails look natural and gardens look vibrant.
+Cover as many square feet as you would like with this exceptional product that makes trails look natural, and gardens look vibrant.
 Mosses typically grow in dense green mats or clumps and are a flowerless plant.
 They thrive in shady or damp locations and are made of simple leaves that are usually only one cell thick.
 Moss is attached to a stem that can be unbranched or branched; however, they play a limited role for nutrients and conducting water.

 Mosses after fertilization develop sporophytes and do not have seeds.
 They have stalks that are unbranched and topped with spores contained in a single capsule.
 The Live Garden Moss Collection grows between 1 and 4 inches tall; however, some species are much taller.
 The tallest moss known in the world to grow up to 20 inches is the Dawsonia moss.
 There are many benefits of installing garden moss like being highly absorbent, allowing the moss to retain more water when compared to other types of soils; therefore, making moss a great addition to your garden.

 One of the many other benefits is the acidic PH features.
-Plants like camellias and blueberries need these acids in order to grow.
+Plants like camellias and blueberries need these acids to grow.
 If your garden doesn’t have any acid in it, garden moss is an essential element to add your garden soil.
 Moss is also a sterile medium, meaning it’s ideal for planting and growing all types of plants.
 Moss doesn’t contain any harmful chemicals and is suitable for plant growth.
 The Live Garden Moss Collection is available for immediate shipment to your house or place of business with a wide variety of size options.

 Carefree, Decorative Live Garden Moss